seynard/gwas_beestrong/README.md

 ## 1. Introduction
 This repository contains the scripts to perform the analysis described in the paper:
-A large genome wide association study on a heterogeneous honeybee, Apis mellifera, population reveals the polygenic genetic architecture for resistance to the major honeybee parasite, Varroa destructor\
+A large genome wide association study on a heterogeneous honeybee, <i>Apis mellifera<\i>, population reveals the polygenic genetic architecture for resistance to the major honeybee parasite, <i>Varroa destructor<\i>\
 Sonia E Eynard, Alain Vignal, Benjamin Basso, Olivier Bouchez, Tabatha Bulach, Yves Le Conte, Benjamin Bainat, Axel Decourtye, Lucie Genestout, Matthieu Guichard, François Guillaume, Emmanuelle Labarthe, Rachid Mahla, Fanny Mondet, Markus, Neudischko, Florence Phocas, Yannick Poquet, Christina Sann, Rémi-Félix Serre, Kamila Tabet, Bertrand Servin \
 bioRxiv , doi: \

-The genome version used is HAV3.1 (Wallberg et al. 2019, doi: 10.1186/s12864-019-5642-0), the VCF for diversity panel from Wragg et al. 2022 (doi: 10.1111/1755-0998.13665) with 870 and 628 individuals were used.
+Using pool sequence data we performed a genome wide association study for multiple traits linked to the infestation by <i>Varroa destructor<\i> of the honeybee and its resistance (measured as behavioural response).
+The GWAS was first done for each trait, in each of the identified population.
+Thereafter, we performed metaGWAS, for each trait, across the populations using two different Bayesian methods: the transethnic meta-analysis method from MANTRA (Morris 2011, 10.1002/gepi.20630) and the statistical method mash (Urbut et al. 2019, 10.1038/s41588-018-0268-8).
+In addition, we looked into genes associated with the markers that were found significant, their function and how the variant change affected them using the Ensembl's tool Variant Effect Predictor (VEP).
+Finally, taking into account linkage disequilibrium within our populations and summary statistics from our GWAS we could identify genes significant for our traits, using the mBAT-combo tool from GCTA (Li et al. 2022, 10.1101/2022.06.27.497850).

+This analysis was performed using the latest genome version, AmelHAV3.1 (Wallberg et al. 2019, 10.1186/s12864-019-5642-0, GenBank accession number: GCA_003254395.2).
+Only SNPs that were previously identified with high confidence were used for the rest of the analysis.
+The list of these SNPs, and the associated vcfs 870 and 628 individuals, were made available by Wragg et al. (2022, 10.1111/1755-0998.13665).
+In addition, the data from Wragg et al. (2022, 10.1111/1755-0998.13665) were used to describe reference populations for the three predominant sub-species of Europe, <i>Apis mellifera mellifera<\i>, <i>Apis mellifera ligustica & carnica<\i> and <i>Apis mellifere caucasia<\i>.
-All scripts to perform simulations and analysis are available in this GitHub repository, scripts for the statistical models to estimate genetic composition and reconstruct queen genotype are available at the GitHub repository : https://github.com/BertrandServin/beethoven.
+A step of genotype reconstruction for the honeybee queen was performed following the protocol described in Eynard et al (2022, 10.1111/1755-0998.13685).
+The statistical models to estimate genetic composition and reconstruct queen genotype are available at the GitHub repository : https://github.com/BertrandServin/beethoven.

-This pipeline is available in the script RUN.sh.
+The pipeline described below is available in the script run.sh.
+All scripts called by this pipeline are available in this repository.

 ## 2. Data preparation
 ### 2.1.
 Initialisation of parameters